fgadaleta/datascienceathome/_posts/services/2016-08-05-consultancy.md

 #client: NA
 category: intelligence
 title: Deep Learning
-description: We provide technical consulting regarding artificial intelligence and deep learning together with the computing architectures and  the most prominent software packages that are currently available.
-Our expertise in distributed systems is essential to give the insights one needs to get started with a customized data analytics pipeline in the most optimized and efficient environment.
-Contact us!
+description: We are experts in Artificial Intelligence (AI) and Deep Learning (DL) technology together with the computing architectures and the most prominent software packages to execute them.
+Our expertise in distributed systems is also essential to give the insights one needs to get started with a customized AI analytics pipeline in the most optimized and efficient environment.
 ---